mui/material-ui/docs/src/pages/discover-more/related-projects/related-projects.md

 Because the scope of problems Material-UI solves is limited, we try to play nicely with other libraries.
-Feel free to submit a pull request to add more projects; we will accept them if they match our criteria.
+Feel free to submit a pull request to add more projects; we will accept them if they match the criteria.

 ## Design resources